 Test Centre Books is a bookdealing company which specialises primarily in the British Poetry Revival, the Mimeograph Revolution, underground and lowlife literature, and aspects of film and modern art.

 Much of our stock can be viewed and searched at AbeBooks, and we welcome queries about our many items which are not online.
 We also issue two catalogues per year of new stock, in April and October, prior to putting the items on AbeBooks.
 Our latest catalogue, released in October 2019, can be viewed below.
-If you would like to receive future catalogues, or to contact us in general, please email Will Shutes at will[at]testcentre.org.uk, or sign up to our digital mailing list below.
+(Due to the coronavirus outbreak, we have postponed our April 2020 catalogue, and we plan to release it in October 2020.)
+If you would like to receive future catalogues, or contact us in general, please email Will Shutes at will[at]testcentre.org.uk, or sign up to our digital mailing list below.

 We are keen to buy individual items and collections suggested by our catalogues and stock, and we are equally interested in unusual and unfamiliar books and magazines.
 We are also experienced at working with archives and building libraries, and are available to work on projects large or small.